 \subsubsection{The neural network architecture}

-As said previously we want here to keep a simple FCN architecture.
-Our NN has 5 linear layers : 1 input layer with $nf$ - the number of features - neurons, 3 hideen layers, the first one with $h_1 = 1\,000$ neurons, the second with $h_2 = 1\,500$, the last hidden layer with $h_3 = 1\,000$ neurons and finally 1 output layer of $np$ - the number of parameters to calibrate ($np = 5$) - neurons.
-The first 3 layers are activated using a ReLU function and the last one as a prediction layer has no activation.
-To help prevent overfitting, we also include a dropout of probability 0.25 between the last hideen layer and the prediction layer. \\ \\ The architecture can be represented as follow:
+\mbox{}\\ As mentioned previously, we aim to keep a simple FCN architecture.
+Our neural network has five linear layers: one input layer with $nf$ neurons (which corresponds to the number of features—66 for correlations or 78 for covariances, as explained above), three hidden layers, the first with $h_1 = 1\,000$ neurons, the second with $h_2 = 1\,500$, and the last hidden layer with $h_3 = 1\,000$ neurons, and finally, one output layer with $np$ neurons (the number of parameters to calibrate, where $np = 5$).
+The first three layers are activated using a ReLU function, and the last one, as a prediction layer, has no activation.
+To help prevent overfitting, we also include a dropout with a probability of 0.25 between the last hidden layer and the prediction layer.

-Besides, we use mini-batches of size 1 000 and 1 000 epochs.
-The Adam algorithm (\citep{kingma2014adam}) for optimization is used without weight decay and with a learning rate of 0.001.
-The error to minimize is the MSE (Mean Squared Error):